safetyAI/ChatSafetyAI/README.md

 - regulations: added support for Alberta, British Columbia, Manitoba, New Brunswick, Newfound Land and Labrador, Nova Scotia, Ontario, and Quebec.
 - adapted instructions to prevent Markdown formatting issues
 - multiple API keys to increase usage limits
-- generate a slideset summary out of any conversation
+- ability to generate a slideset summary out of any conversation
+- now aware of today's date
 - adapted instructions and strategy of several modes to halve processing time
 - UI improvements (placement and/or appearance of buttons, scrollbar, tables, search bar...)
 - ability for the user to disable suggestions of follow-up questions